Travelling with a baby

 Our 18 old months loved the indoors and outdoors playground.

 We also explored the grounds quite a bit: pretty manicured areas, wild ones with bluebells, bambus house and more art.

-The highlight of Christmas season is also about to be released soon.
+The highlights of this Christmas season are also about to be released soon.
 Xmas at Kew is a wonderful lighted celebration as joyous, sophisticated and arty as London gets.
-Of course there’s an abundance of wonders for the kiddies and the teens, funfair included, Christmas market, elves and Santa appearances.
+Of course there’s an abundance of wonders at Kew Gardens with kids and the teens, funfair included, Christmas market, elves and Santa appearances.

 Last year we were delighted to be invited on the Press evening and wrote about.
 Looking forward to going back this year!